Ink wash animation: Cultural Revolution

 During the ten-year turmoil of Cultural Revolution, many animation producers were attacked, and the development of animation industry was suspended.
 The Cowboy's Flute became the target of criticism because of its representation of pastoral life instead of class struggles.

 Market economy reform

 When ink-wash animation was first produced in 1960s, China was under the planned economy.
 Film studios were owned and supported by the state.
 Fundings were granted to animation production at the standard of 8000RMB per minute.
 Consequently, artists and technicians in the production teams were able to fully engage in artistic creation and innovation without financial or commercial burdens.

 However, starting in the late 1980s, China began its transition into market economy.
-State-owned studios lost their government funding, and were urged to produce cheap television series in order to support themselves.
+State-owned studios lost their government funding, and were urged to produce cheap television series to support themselves.
 Ink-wash animation production was regarded as "costly" and "unnecessary".